-To ensure that directors' interests are aligned with those of CTC's shareholders, demonstrate that directors are financially committed to CTC through personal share ownership and promote CTC's long-standing commitment to sound corporate governance, under our Director Share Ownership Guidelines, every director who is not an employee or officer of CTC is required to accumulate at least three times the value of the annual director retainer, which currently equates to \$465,000, in Common Shares, Class A Non-Voting Shares or DSUs by the fifth anniversary of becoming a director (see About the Proposed Directors starting on page 9 for information regarding the number of Common Shares, Class A Non-Voting Shares and DSUs held by each of the proposed directors and the market value thereof).
+To ensure that directors' interests are aligned with those of CTC's shareholders, demonstrate that directors are financially committed to CTC through personal share ownership and promote CTC's long-standing commitment to sound corporate governance, under our Director Share Ownership Guidelines, every director who is not an employee or officer of CTC is required to accumulate at least three times the value of the annual director retainer, which currently equates to \$465,000, in Common Shares, Class A Non-Voting Shares or DSUs by the fifth anniversary of becoming a director (see About the Proposed Directors starting on page 8 for information regarding the number of Common Shares, Class A Non-Voting Shares and DSUs held by each of the proposed directors and the market value thereof).
 When the annual director retainer is increased, directors who met the guideline on the fifth anniversary of becoming a director but would not meet the guideline on the effective date of the increase in the retainer are required to increase their investment.
 The amount of the required increase in investment is the difference between three times the new annual director retainer and the value of the director's holdings as at the fifth anniversary of becoming a director, which amount must be invested by the date that is two years after the effective date of the increase.

-A director who does not meet the required investment under the Director Share Ownership Guidelines upon his or her election or appointment to the Board receives at least 50% of the annual director retainer in DSUs (provided the director is eligible to participate in the DSU Plan for Directors) or, at the option of the director, the entire annual director retainer in cash to acquire Common Shares or Class A Non-Voting Shares in the open market.
+A director who does not meet the required investment under the Director Share Ownership Guidelines upon his or her election or appointment to the Board receives at least 50% of the annual director cash retainer in DSUs (provided the director is eligible to participate in the DSU Plan for Directors) or, at the option of the director, the entire annual director retainer in cash to acquire Common Shares and/or Class A Non-Voting Shares in the open market.
+The number of shares to be purchased and the timing of such purchases are in the director's discretion, provided the director demonstrates a commitment to accumulate shares preceding his or her fifth anniversary of becoming a director.
 If a director has accumulated the required investment under the Director Share Ownership Guidelines, he or she receives the entire annual director retainer in cash or DSUs, or any combination thereof, as specified by the director.